top of page

 How Much Compensation Can I Get for a Mis-Sold Car Finance Loan?

 When it comes to valuing a mis-sold car finance claim in the UK, several factors need to be considered.
 Compensation is generally aimed at covering the financial disadvantage caused by the mis-selling, particularly in cases involving Discretionary Commission Arrangements (DCAs).
-However, a recent Court of Appeal ruling has opened the door for claims involving hidden commissions in general, which could increase eligibility for compensation in many cases.
+The FCA estimate that the average payout will be around £829 per claim through their scheme, but claims companies may seek to get more through the courts.

 How Is Compensation for a Car Finance Claim Calculated?